WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

 To update the send frequency, type in ""telemetrySendFrequency": "<Send frequency in seconds>" and click on "Send to device".
 This updates the device's send frequency on the device.

 ![Telemetry send frequency](images/devprop1.png)

+### Factory resetting the device

+In order to reset the device to factory state, press the "button C" once, then Press and hold "button C" till the following message is displayed on the screen, "Reset device to factory state".
+This procedure resets the device to default state.
+Follow the device configuration process defined earlier to reconfigure the device.